ggiovanii8/Cancer-Rates/README.md

 ## Methods and Tools:

-- Python programming language for data cleaning, analysis, and visualization.

-- Microsoft SQL Server Management Studio & Microsoft Excel for data manipulation and visualization.
+- Microsoft SQL Server Management Studio & Microsoft Excel for data manipulation and cleaning.

-- Geographic Information System (GIS) tools for geospatial analysis and mapping.

 - Statistical analysis using appropriate methods, such as correlation analysis and regression.

+- Tableau for visualization.

 ## Project Outline: